Selected Engagements

 Our approach

-HABITAT FOR HUMANITY INTERNATIONAL · GLOBAL INNOVATION HUB · $1.7B ORGANIZATION
+TERWILLIGER CENTER FOR INNOVATION IN SHELTER · GLOBAL INNOVATION HUB · $1.7B ORGANIZATION

 The challenge